Register Company in Delaware

 - An Apostille refers to the legal authorization for a document as provided by a state authority.
 For Delaware businesses that are conducting business with a nation that is part of the Hague Conference, you will need an Apostille granted and authorized by the Secretary of State in Delaware for these documents to be valid.

+Before you proceed to register company in Delaware, it is essential to understand the different types available.
 Delaware is home to a myriad of business entities that include sole proprietorship, corporation, general partnership and more.
 Before the start of the engagement, Tetra Consultants will fully understand your business before recommending the most optimum Delaware business entity.
 Some considerations we take into account include the type of business activity, tax obligations and nationalities of shareholders and directors.

 - Sole proprietorship is the simplest form of a business enterprise and it is conducted by an individual.
 Unlike other business entities, the sole proprietorship structure does not lead to the formation of a separate legal entity.
 As such, the proprietor can be personally liable for all debts and obligations incurred by the business.
 Any transfer of business is not allowed and hence, there is no continuity.